agorodinskaya/tic-tac-toe/README.md

 When one of the players wins the game;
 _Wishlist_ :
-- wish to do add more features to my game: e.g. additional cells; AI;more personalisation options: e.g. add avatars, give Players 1&2 names, personalise cell colors etc.
+- wish to do add more features to my game: e.g. additional cells, AI, more personalisation options: e.g. add avatars, give Players 1&2 names, personalise cell colors etc.

 _Known bugs_:
 - nothing known so far.